ajan91/PyBer_Analysis/README.md

 **Overview**

-The purpose of this written report for Data Analyst at PyBer is to create a complete summary of the Ride-Sharing data by city type.
-Including a quick summary of line, bar, scatter, bubble, pie, and box-and-whisker plots using Matplotlib libraries.
-And determine mean, median, and mode using Pandas, NumPy, and SciPy statistics.
-Our Final Analysis include multiple-line graphs of total weekly fares for each city type.
+The purpose of this analysis is to create a summary DataFrame of the ride-sharing data by city type.
+Then, using Pandas and Matplotlib, create a multiple-line graph that shows the total weekly fares for each city type.
+Finally, a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer will be given.

 **Deliverable 1: A ride-sharing summary DataFrame by city type**